Nilagathp/teachr-frontend/README.md

 yarn start
 ```

+- The React app should open automatically in the browser at http://localhost:3001/

-### Run tests
+### Run Tests

 ```
 yarn test
 ```

-The React app should open automatically in the browser at http://localhost:3001/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).